ouseful-testing/m348-jupyterlite-distro/BUILD.md

 Documentation files can be built using MyST publishing tools using the configuration found in `myst.yml`.

-Two myst configurations are providind:
+Two myst configurations are provided:

 - documentation for Desktop application (`myst_desktop.yml`)
 - documentation for Learn7 application (`myst_learn7.yml`)